Re-enactment. 5th July 2021.

 I wanted us both to slide into the waters and swim to the other side of so much more..

 I began our discussion from where he had left it; the word re-enactment defined as a memory that has a numinous quality, a feeling of being dragged into a whirlpool, entrapment.
+But he took issue with my use of the term trauma, which took us breifly into the subject of EMDR.

 I genuinely wish to discuss this, but obviously - in his tone of voice - this isn't something worth following up right now.
 He explains that he has clients coming to him telling him that EMDR has retraumatized them.
 I think - but I don't say - if it works for someone they won't seek a different therapist, so you will only see people for whom previous therapy hasn't worked.